Dante999/cant-hear-you/README.md

 communication and a LED which is showing in some way that I'm listening to some music.

-# How it works
+## How it works
 On linux it is pretty much straight-forward to check if there is any sound running on a specific device because... on linux everything is a file... right?
 So yeah, under `/proc/asound` are the configured cards of the ALSA Driver stored which also contains a `status` file which shows if there is any sound being played or not (for details see https://docs.kernel.org/sound/designs/procfile.html).

+## How to build

+	sudo apt update && sudo apt install -y \
+		build-essential \
+		gcc-avr \
+		avr-libc \
+		libusb-1.0-0-dev \

+Additionally you also have to install on your host *micronucleus* to be able to upload the firmware to your attiny85.
+For installation instructions take a look at their github repo: https://github.com/micronucleus/micronucleus